z-bitcoinz/BitcoinZ_Blue/HELP.md

 ### **Q: Can I use the same wallet on multiple devices?**
 A: Yes, restore your wallet using the same seed phrase on different devices.

+### **Q: What is wallet birthday and why do I need it?**
+A: Wallet birthday is your wallet creation date.
+When restoring from seed phrase, providing this date makes restoration much faster by skipping old blockchain data that doesn't contain your transactions.

 ---